paritytech/polkadot-sdk/src/api/archive_unstable_hashByHeight.md

 **Parameters**:

-- `height`: Is an integer representing the height of the block.
+- `height`: Integer representing the height of the block.

 **Return value**: Array (possibly empty) of strings containing an hexadecimal-encoded hash of a block header.